Private Stochastic Optimization With Large Worst-Case Lipschitz Parameter: Algorithm for Non-Smooth (Strongly) Convex Losses

-In this section, we establish the optimal rates (up to logarithms) for the class of DP SCO problems satisfying~\cref{ass:tilde}.
+In this section, we develop a novel algorithm for non-smooth convex loss functions.
 We present our result for convex losses in~\cref{sec: localization}, and our result for strongly convex losses in~\cref{sec: localization strongly}.
 In~\cref{sec: lower bounds}, we provide lower bounds, which show that our upper bounds are tight (up to logarithms).